 - Breakfast: Nice common table, great decor, good food

-OPPTION 2 - Reykjavik Accommodation Suggestion:
+OPTION 2 - Reykjavik Accommodation Suggestion:

 Another option I experienced in Reykjavik is the hotel of Reykjavik Lights.
 Great facilities, the location is more for those ready to hit the road.